carpit680/openbot-docs/docs/01-Giraffe/01-Assembly/Follower/04-Configuring_Motors.md

 ### 2. Motor Config

 #### a.
-Set IDs for all 6 motors
+Set the motors ids and baudrates

+Each motor is identified by a unique id on the bus.
+When brand new, motors usually come with a default id of 1.
+For the communication to work properly between the motors and the controller, we first need to set a unique, different id to each motor.
+Additionally, the speed at which data is transmitted on the bus is determined by the baudrate.
+In order to talk to each other, the controller and all the motors need to be configured with the same baudrate.

+To that end, we first need to connect to each motor individually with the controller in order to set these.
+Since we will write these parameters in the non-volatile section of the motors’ internal memory (EEPROM), we’ll only need to do this once.

+If you are repurposing motors from another robot, you will probably also need to perform this step as the ids and baudrate likely won’t match.

 Connect the usb cable from your computer and the power supply to the follower arm's controller board.
 Then, run the following command or run the API example with the port you got from the previous step.
 You'll also need to give your leader arm a name with the `id` parameter.

-For a visual reference on how to set the motor ids please refer to [this video](https://huggingface.co/docs/lerobot/en/so101#setup-motors-video) where we follow the process for the SO101 arm.
+For a visual reference on how to setup the motorsplease refer to the attached video above.

 <hfoptions id="setup_motors">
 <hfoption id="Command">